omaragh/WerkstukDevV/README.md

 # Anymate

-Api for users and uploaded 3D models
+Api for users and uploaded 3D models V1

 ## Description

-list of endpoints to retrieve and push data to the db
+list of endpoints to retrieve, delete and push user data to the db

 ## Getting Started